sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="Ex1Task1" ></a>
 #### Task 1 - Create a HockeyApp Account ####

-In this task you will create a new HockeyApp account.
+In this task, you will create a new HockeyApp account.

 1. Open a browser and navigate to [http://hockeyapp.net](http://hockeyapp.net).
 On the upper right, click the **SIGN UP FOR FREE** link.